 - 1 cup pumpkin puree, plain, not pumpkin pie

 - ½ cup canola oil, or coconut oil or butter - you decide

 - 1 ½ cups unrefined granulated sugar or coconut palm sugar

 Line a loaf pan with parchment paper, and lightly spray with coconut baking oil (or your favorite baking spray).

 In a medium mixing bowl, combine all the maple cheesecake ingredients, beat until smooth.
 Set aside.

 In another bowl, sift together dry ingredients.
 Set aside.

-Mix together pumpkin puree, vegetable oil, eggs and sugar in a mixing bowl of an electric stand mixer, using the paddle attachment, beat for about 2 minutes until fully mixed.
+Mix together pumpkin puree, vegetable oil, eggs, and sugar in a mixing bowl of an electric stand mixer, using the paddle attachment, mix for 2 minutes.

-Add flour mixture into the pumpkin mixture and mix just until combined.
-Fold in the pecans.
+Add flour mixture into the pumpkin mixture and mix just until combined about 30 seconds.

 Pour half of the pumpkin bread batter evenly into the loaf pan.